 - Email: Bev.Keagbine@portlandoregon.gov

 The fifth thing you might want to consider doing is not sending your children to school in a potentially contaminated building.
-You really don’t want to risk their exposure to lead dust if you have a concern.
-Plus, a spate of absences in protest of the school district not using lead safe work practices in renovation is sure to make an impact (in the news, PTA, your community!)
+You really don’t want to risk their exposure to Lead dust if you have a concern.
+Plus, a spate of absences in protest of the school district not using Lead safe work practices in renovation is sure to make an impact (in the news, PTA, or your community!).

-MOST IMPORTANT: Prior to sending your child to the school, demand to see the *clearance test results* for any post-work testing that was used to declare the space safe for use by children.
-Clearance tests need to be done by an *independent third party hazard assessor*, NOT the contractor who did the renovation work.
+MOST IMPORTANT: Prior to sending your child to the school, demand that you see the *clearance test results* for any post-work testing used to declare the space safe for use by children.
+Clearance tests need to be performed by an *independent third party hazard assessor*, NOT the contractor who did the renovation work.

 It is always good to re-confirm with the facilities team that the contractor who oversaw the work did not also oversee the clearance testing!
-A school might say they “are doing clearance testing” — but you really need to see the report to make sure they have passed clearance *before* allowing children into the worksite (school building).
-On too many occasions I have seen situations where children were allowed into the location after clearance testing was done, but prior to the results being received – leading to the poisoning of those children.
+A school might say they “are doing clearance testing” but you really need to see the report to make sure they have passed clearance *before* allowing children into the worksite (school building).
+On too many occasions I have seen situations where children were allowed into the location after clearance testing was complete, but prior to recieving its results — leading to the poisoning of those children.

 If you need help interpreting your school’s clearance test, please contact me directly and I will review it with you.

-Ideally, a passed clearance test will show dust lead (Pb) levels on floors and horizontal surfaces to be BELOW FIVE MICROGRAMS PER SQUARE FOOT.
-Anything above 5 (and definitely anything above 10 micrograms of lead dust per square foot) is a concern and should not be considered safe for children.
+Ideally, a passed clearance test will show dust Lead (Pb) levels on floors and horizontal surfaces to be BELOW FIVE MICROGRAMS PER SQUARE FOOT.
+Anything above five (and definitely anything above 10 micrograms of Lead dust per square foot) is a concern and should not be considered safe for children.

-Remember, it just takes a microscopic amount of lead dust to poison a child.
-As an example, an area the size of an entire football field could be contaminated with just a sugar packet’s worth of lead (Pb) dust — to a level that has been documented to be unsafe for children.
-A sugar packet’s worth of lead dust hypothetically spread evenly across a football field would create a lead dust level of about 38 micrograms per square foot!
-As a result, “normal cleaning” after potentially hazardous / unsafe renovation work is NOT ENOUGH to ensure that the school is safe for children.
+Remember, it just takes a microscopic amount of Lead dust to poison a child.
+As an example, an area the size of an entire football field could be contaminated with just a sugar packet’s worth of Lead (Pb) dust — to a level that has been documented to be unsafe for children.
+A sugar packet’s worth of Lead dust hypothetically spread evenly across a football field would create a level of about 38 micrograms per square foot!
+As a result, “normal cleaning” after potentially hazardous/ unsafe renovation work is NOT ENOUGH to ensure that the school is safe for children.

 As always, please let me know if you have any questions.